ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 We can also continue to stack thirds : we will end with the 9th, 11th and 13th.

 *Exercice :* Experiments with stacking thirds.
-Note your feelings about the differents chords.
+Note your feelings about the difference chords.

 *Hint :* I like to see extend chords as polychords (i.e. two chords played on top of each other).
 For instance, a C*maj13* can be thought of as a C*maj7* on the bass topped by a D*min* triad.